XuYanci/GLViewPagerController/README.md

 -`tabAnimationType` - The tabAnimation type,list belows:

-`GLTabAnimationType_none`, it means no animation
+-`GLTabAnimationType_none` - it means no animation

-`GLTabAnimationType_whileScrolling`, animate while scrolling tab
+-`GLTabAnimationType_whileScrolling` - animate while scrolling tab

-`GLTabAnimationType_end`, animation when finish scrolling tab
+-`GLTabAnimationType_end` - animation when finish scrolling tab

-`supportArabic`, When supportArabic is true, layout will be reverse, default is false
+-`supportArabic` - When supportArabic is true, layout will be reverse, default is false

 <p><p>